****2021 SUBMISSION PERIOD IS NOW CLOSED****

 For your information, the automated proposal system will ask you for the following, so please gather this information prior to the time of submission:

-- Contact Information: the name and full contact information for the lead presenter and any co-presenters
+- Contact Information: the name and contact information for the lead presenter and any co-presenters

-- Session Title: a succinct, but descriptive title of no more than ten words
+- Title: a succinct, but descriptive title of no more than ten words

-- Abstract: 50-words (or less) – Please note: the session abstract will be used in the printed program.
-Make sure it accurately reflects your session, as it will be what draws people to your presentation.
+- Abstract: 100-words (or less) – Please note: the session abstract will be used to promote your session.
+Make sure it accurately reflects your session, and how it will benefit attendees.
+This is what draws people to your presentation.

 Conference participants will expect well-delivered presentations containing quality information that is of practical value to their day-to-day professional lives.
-Members of the USDLA 2020 Conference Program Committee will look for clear descriptions.
-Considerable weight will be given to proposals that specify session learning objectives and clearly describe why the content will be valuable to attendees.
+Members of the USDLA Program Committee will look for clear descriptions.
+Considerable weight will be given to proposals that specify session learning objectives, clearly describe why the content will be valuable to attendees, and how you plan to encourage audience participation.

 Specifically, reviewers will look for the following:

-- Topic relevance to distance learning and the conference theme, “In Tune with the Future of Digital & Distance Learning”.
+- Topic relevance to distance learning and the conference theme, “Life in a Hybrid World – Learning How to Flex”.

-- Quality of the presentation: substance, clarity and consistency between the title, abstract, and content within the proposal; proposal organization
+- Quality of the presentation: substance, clarity, and consistency between the title, abstract, and content within the proposal

 - Measurable outcomes of the presentation